voidnerd/parag.js/README.md

 # Parag

-Parage is nodejs templating engine inpired by the beautiful syntax of laravel blade.
+Parag is a nodejs templating engine inpired by the beautiful syntax of laravel blade.

 ## Interpolation